Great Information

 8. Protect Your Data

-While this is an issue more directly related to a natural disaster, it is still important to consider.
+Data protection is critical no matter what type of disaster occurs.
 With cloud technology at the forefront of information processing, your technical team and payroll software provider need to have a conversation.

 Have your IT manager ask what type of security features your data centers use.
 Data centers that use backup generators and redundant power will ensure minimal disruption in the event of a natural disaster.